mdavezac/LaDa/sphinx-doc/source/pyapi/dftcrystal/functional.rst

       is a generator which yields two types of objects:

         - :py:attr:`Extract` instances refering to finished CRYSTAL_ calculations
-        - :py:mod:`Processes <lada.process>` which allow the user to call the CRYSTAL_ code at leisure
+        - :py:mod:`Processes <pylada.process>` which allow the user to call the CRYSTAL_ code at leisure

       The last object yielded should be an extraction object refering to the